As Brahmins in UP ask for weapons, the Opposition sharpens its attack on the Adityanath government

-A saffron gamcha on his shoulders, a tilak on his forehead and a rifle in his hand, Naman Pandit struck a belligerent pose on social media last week as he declared: “Brahamano ko beema nahi chahiye, hathiyar chahiye.”
+A saffron gamcha on his shoulders, a tilak on his forehead and a rifle in his hand, Naman Pandit struck a belligerent pose on social media on August 18 as he declared: “Brahamano ko beema nahi chahiye, hathiyar chahiye.”
 Brahmins do not want insurance, they want weapons.

 Pandit is an office bearer of the Gau Rakshak Sangh in Khurja town in western Uttar Pradesh.
 As a footsoldier of Hindutva, his politics is ordinarily aligned with the ruling Bharatiya Janata Party.
 But he is now part of a wave of angry Brahmins who believe they are victims of a pro-Kshatriya BJP government led by chief minister Adityanath, who is Thakur by caste.